NAGA broker review and test – How good is the platform?

 NAGA is not just a social trading platform.
 Nor merely a broker or cryptocurrency exchange.
 It’s all of these and more.
 It’s the proverbial ‘greater than the sum of its parts’ entity.

-Crucially, though, NAGA has been social trading-oriented since day one and has invested significantly in education to ensure traders can make fully-informed trading decisions.
+Crucially, though, NAGA has been social trading-oriented since day one and has invested significantly in education to ensure traders can make fully informed trading decisions.
 All in all, NAGA is not a scam.